Skip to content

 Settings dropdown showing the Edit option

 Step 3: The Edit Computed Join dialog opens.
+The Name field is not shown here; a band under the title shows the join's name and id instead.
 Adjust the fields you want to change.
 As you edit:

-• Changing a Prefix rewrites every matching column reference in the Select Expression automatically.
+• In pairwise mode, changing a Prefix rewrites every matching column reference in the Select Expression automatically.

-• Changing the Select Expression to remove a field that has active quality checks triggers a Fields will be marked as missing warning panel.
+• In pairwise mode, changing the Select Expression to remove a field that has active quality checks triggers a Fields will be marked as missing warning panel.

 Edit Computed Join dialog